5 minute read

 args[2] = efgh

-• Direct result: args[0] was the executable path, and the values from launch.json appeared starting at args[1] and args[2].
+• How to read this: args[0] is not the first option you typed.
+It usually represents the executable path.
+The values from launch.json appeared starting at args[1] and args[2].

 Interpretation / Opinion

-• Opinion: for beginners, it is easier to learn one debugger stack consistently than to mix several debugger extensions at once. rust-analyzer + CodeLLDB is a practical pair for that.
+• Key decision at this stage: for beginners, it is easier to learn one debugger stack consistently than to mix several debugger extensions at once. rust-analyzer + CodeLLDB is a practical pair for that.

 • Interpretation: launch.json is not just an option file.
 It is the reproducibility layer that pins down which executable, working directory, and arguments are used during a debug session.